IepIweidieng/TJAPlayer3/tja.md

 * Line-initial whitespaces before headers & commands were never allowed in the original TJF format.

-Consecutive whitespaces within a line is treated as a single space.
+Except when within a `string` value and around a `text` value, consecutive whitespaces within a line is treated as a single space.

 * Non-newline whitespaces in non-command lines within the notechart definition were not ignored in the original TJF format but ignored by TaikoJiro.